 4. Get a Hand Mill

 Whole grains store a lot longer than flour.
-However, before you stockpile grains, make sure you have a plan on how you will use them.
+However, before you stockpile grains, make sure you plan how to use them.
 If you want to make flour, you’ll need a way to mill the grains.

-I have a high-speed blender which I use for milling seeds and grains into flour.
-It wouldn’t work during a power outage though.
-I recommend also getting a hand mill (Amazon link) in case there is a long-term power outage.
+I have a high-speed blender for milling seeds and grains into flour.
+It wouldn’t work during a power outage, though.
+I also recommend getting a hand mill in case of a long-term power outage.

 5. Consider Nutrition